This post shows students and new users how to Backup and restore important files and folders in Windows 11

-The new Windows 11 comes with many cool features and a refreshing new graphical interface, including a centered Start menu and taskbar, rounded corner windows, cool themes, and colors that will make any Windows device stand out.
+The new Windows 11 has many cool features and a refreshing new graphical interface, including a centered Start menu and taskbar, rounded corner windows, cool themes, and colors that will make any Windows device stand out.

-One thing you can also do with Windows 11 uses its built-in backup and restore tool to protect your important files.
+One thing you can also do with Windows 11 is use its built-in Backup and restore tool to protect your important files.

-To back up your files in Windows 11 simply means making copies of your files and storing them somewhere for safekeeping.
-In the event you lose the original files on the computer, you can restore the missing files from the backed-up location.
+To back up your files in Windows 11 simply means making copies of them and storing them somewhere for safekeeping.
+If you lose the original files on the computer, you can restore the missing files from the backed-up location.

-To get started backing up your files in Windows 11, follow the steps below.
+Follow the steps below to get started backing up your files in Windows 11.

-The easiest way to back up your files is to let Windows manage the backup process for you.
-Several different backup applications are available, but Windows 11 comes with a built-in tool that can help you back up your files.
+The easiest way to back up your files is to let Windows manage the Backup process.
+Several backup applications are available, but Windows 11 has a built-in tool to help you back up your files.

-Your priority should be to back up important files as well as those that would be difficult to replace.
-Your files like documents, emails, financial documents, family photos, and others would be irreplaceable.
+Your priority should be to back up important files and those that would be difficult to replace.
+Your files, like documents, emails, financial documents, family photos, and others, would be irreplaceable.

-Other less important data would be your profile settings, installed software, and system settings.
-There you can replace them, but you’ll have to spend some time setting things back to the way they were.
+Other less important data would be your profile, installed software, and system settings.
+You can replace them there, but you’ll have to spend time setting things back to how they were.

 Backup files to OneDrive online

 There are many ways to back up Windows.
-However, the easiest might be setting up and backing up to OneDrive online storage.
-OneDrive lets you save your files and photos and access them from any device, anywhere.
+However, the easiest might be setting up and backing up to OneDrive online Storage.
+OneDrive lets you save and access your files and photos from any device, anywhere.

 You will need a Microsoft account to set up OneDrive on your machine.
 Simply go to the link below to create a Microsoft Account.